-Travel: Participants fly in from all over the country to attend the Tending the Flame training.
-If you are arriving by plane and will be renting a car, either the Dayton or Cincinnati airports are recommended.
-The Dayton Intl airport (DAY) is 22 miles/30-min drive from the Hilton Garden Inn Dayton South; the Cincinnati Intl airport (CVG) is 55 miles/70-min drive from the hotel – depending on traffic.
+Travel: Participants fly in from all over the country to attend The Healers Art Faculty training.
+If you are arriving by plane and will be renting a car, consider the following airports:

-Meals: Breakfast and lunch are included in the tuition.
+Meals: Breakfast and lunch are provided as part of tuition cost.

 For more course information surrounding physicians and residents, please contact Evangeline C. Andarsio, M.D., Director of the National Healer’s Art Program at firstname.lastname@example.org or (937) 245-7450, ext.
 2.